 Successful reproduction is a prerequisite for animals living in an evolutionary context.
 The reproduction behavior of C. elegans is simple and effective and easy to observe.
-CD BioSciences offers reproductive capacity analysis service for our customers to achieve research goals.
+As experts in C. elegans phenotyping, CD BioSciences provides our clients with accurate fertility analysis services to achieve research goals.
 CD BioSciences is your best and the most reliable partner.
 We are looking forward to cooperating with you!
 Please be free to contact us for more details of our service.

 * For research use only.